Languages and Translations

 - Weight: Leave as zero.

-- Code: The language code.
-Use the list of Codes for the representation of names of languages published by the Library of Congress to find the correct one.
+- Code: The language code - listed below.
+Aspen uses the list of Codes for the representation of names of languages published by the Library of Congress.

 - Display Name - Native: The language name in the target language.
+This is how the language displays in the dropdown when selecting languages.

 - Display Name - English: The language name in English.
+This is for staff's benefit to know which language is within the settings.
+This is for internal use only.

 At the bottom, there is an option to display the language to translators only.
 Translators will need the Translate Aspen permission assigned to one of their roles.
 (Click here for help with users and permissions.)
 When this option is checked, the interface translations will not be available to the public.
 When the translator has completed translations to their satisfaction, return to these settings and uncheck this box so the translated interface will be available to your users.